Chaitanya1122-lab/Terraform-Full-Course-Azure/lessons/day02/readme.md

 <img width="554" alt="image" src="https://github.com/user-attachments/assets/2980dbf7-0556-4618-acab-f85ad10db2ec" />

+Let's say, you are using azure-location or some random field, that was introduced in 3.0.2 but that field was changed or got deleted in version 3.0.5.
+If you are using the latest version, your code will break over here, because your terraform file does not have that compatability with the required version that you are using.
+Which version should we specify?
 Importance of Locking Provider Versions**:
     *   It is a **best practice to specify provider versions** in your configuration files.
     *   If you don't specify a version, Terraform will default to using the latest available version.